 Additional Languages Spoken: French

-Richard Mac Namee is the Director of The Cyber Range at MSU Denver College of Professional Studies.
+Richard Mac Namee is the director of the Cyberseccurity Center at Metropolitan State University of Denver.
 His areas of expertise include counterterrorism, counterinsurgency, intelligence operations, covert operations, nuclear security and cybersecurity.
 He currently teaches Cybersecurity Capstone for senior students.

 Prior to joining MSU Denver, Mac Namee worked as a British Army officer, whose service included the Household Division’s Scots Guards and being an operator and commander in the United Kingdom’s Special Forces.
 His service required him to deploy to numerous locations throughout the world commanding operations conducted in the interests of national security, including being seconded to the U.K.’s Security Service (MI5).